W1zheng/InsTeacher3D/README.md

 The code is under preparation and is coming soon.

-This work is based on our base 3D instance segmentation model [DKNet](https://github.com/W1zheng/DKNet).
-You can review this repository first.
+This work is based on our 3D instance segmentation model DKNet.
+Please review this [repository](https://github.com/W1zheng/DKNet) first for more information.